qu-bit1/devlog-grimoire/digital_garden_notes_v2/Automation_Script.md

 ## Important Note

-This script relies on the `origin` remote within the `content/` submodule being configured to use the [[Concepts/SSH vs HTTPS URLs|SSH URL]] (`git@github.com:...`) to allow pushing via SSH keys.
+This script relies on the `origin` remote within the `content/` submodule being configured to use the [[SSH vs HTTPS URLs]] (`git@github.com:...`) to allow pushing via SSH keys.
 If it prompts for HTTPS credentials, it indicates the [[Local Push Issue]] needs to be addressed by setting the submodule's remote URL back to SSH.

 See also: [[Digital Garden Deployment Workflow]], [[Local Push Issue]]